OutSystems/docs-product/src/ref/data/database/default-values-on-database.md

 # Default Values on Database

 The following table represents the default values of the OutSystems data types, and the respective values stored in the database.
+If an Entity Attribute does not have a default value defined, the below default values will be used.

 Data Type  |  OutSystems  |  SQL Server  |  Oracle  |  MySQL
 ---|---|---|---|---